TAMUArch/ooldap/README.md

 taking a highly object oriented approach.

-Use the provided object types or override them.
+Use the provided object types, override them, or create your own.